Metallurgy: History

 The Varna Necropolis, Bulgaria, is a burial site located in the western industrial zone of Varna, approximately 4 km from the city centre, internationally considered one of the key archaeological sites in world prehistory.
 The oldest gold treasure in the world, dating from 4,600 BC – 4,200 BCE, was discovered at Varna.
 The gold piece dating from 4,500 BCE, found in 2019 in Durankulak, near Varna is another important example.
 Other signs of early metals are found from the 3rd millennium BCE in Palmela, Portugal, Los Millares, Spain, and Stonehenge, United Kingdom.
-The precise beginnings, however, have not be clearly ascertained and new discoveries are both continuous and ongoing.
+The precise beginnings, however, have not been clearly ascertained and new discoveries are both continuous and ongoing.

 In approximately 1,900 BCE, ancient iron smelting sites existed in Tamil Nadu.

-In the Near East, about 3,500 BCE, it was discovered that by combining copper and tin, a superior metal could be made, an alloy called bronze.
+In the Near East, about 3,500 BCE, it was discovered that the superior metal bronze could be made by combining copper and tin.
 This represented a major technological shift known as the Bronze Age.

 The extraction of iron from its ore into a workable metal is much more difficult than for copper or tin.
 The process appears to have been invented by the Hittites in about 1,200 BCE, beginning the Iron Age.
-The secret of extracting and working iron was a key factor in the success of the Philistines.
+The ability to extract and work iron was a key factor in the success of the Philistines.

 Historical developments in ferrous metallurgy can be found in a wide variety of past cultures and civilizations.
 This includes the ancient and medieval kingdoms and empires of the Middle East and Near East, ancient Iran, ancient Egypt, ancient Nubia, and Anatolia in present-day Turkey, Ancient Nok, Carthage, the Celts, Greeks and Romans of ancient Europe, medieval Europe, ancient and medieval China, ancient and medieval India, ancient and medieval Japan, amongst others.

+Wootz process was developed and practiced in the Indian subcontinent as early as 300 BCE—although certainly by 200 BCE—high quality steel was being produced in southern India, by what Europeans would later call the crucible technique.
+Golconda steel, also called Wootz steel is an ultra-high carbon steel, with a natural inclusion of carbide forming Vanadium (~0.005%), resulting in the formation of nanomaterials in its microstructure and characterised by exhibiting properties such as superplasticity and high impact hardness.
+Archaeological and Tamil language literary evidence suggests that this manufacturing process was already in existence in South India well before the common era, with wootz steel exported from the Chera dynasty and called Seric Iron in Rome, and later known as Damascus steel in Europe.
+Reproduction research undertaken by Prof. J.D Verhoeven and Al Pendray identified the role of impurities within the local ore, in carbide formation, and repeated thermal cycling of blades, in the pattern creation, and reproduced Wootz steel blades with patterns microscopically and visually identical to ancient blade patterns.

 A 16th century book by Georg Agricola, De re metallica, describes the highly developed and complex processes of mining metal ores, metal extraction, and metallurgy of the time.
 Agricola has been described as the "father of metallurgy".